sbotev5/HQS/README.md

 How to run locally:

-  - Have Eclipse IDE, MySQL Database.
+  - Have Eclipse IDE and MySQL Database installed.

 -  Clone git repo and checkout master branch